phekno/k8s-at-home/README.md

     task configure
     ```

+> [!NOTE]
+> At this point you may want to take long, hard look at the things that were actually written.
+Specifically, you may want to [provision additional storage](https://kubito.dev/posts/talos-linux-additonal-disks-to-nodes/) at this time.

-4. Push you changes to git
+4. Push your changes to git

    📍 _**Verify** all the `./kubernetes/**/*.sops.*` files are **encrypted** with SOPS_